 - ▶ If an error occurs during the charging process, a system message is displayed.
-Remove the charger and battery from operation immediately and follow the instructions. - ➤ The ambient temperature during the charging process must be within the range from 10 °C to 30 °C. - ✓ The battery can remain on the pedelec or can be removed for charging. - ✓ Interrupting the charging process does not damage the battery. - ▶ Remove the rubber cover from the battery. - ► Connect the mains plug of the charger to a normal domestic, grounded socket.
+Remove the charger and battery from operation immediately and follow the instructions. - ✓ The ambient temperature during the charging process must be within the range from 0 °C to +45 °C. The battery cannot be charged at a temperature outside of the permitted charging temperature, even when connected to the charger.
+It can only be charged again when the permitted charging temperature is reached. - ✓ The battery can remain in the drive unit or be removed for charging. - ✓ Interrupting the charging process does not damage the battery.